Can you screen yourself for colon cancer? Are there at home colonoscopy tests? Is a colonoscopy considered surgery or can you do it yourself?

-Eat this, not that.
-Substitute A for B. Someone is always offering new options and alternatives for just about everything.
-Lately, television commercials touting at-home screening tests for colon cancer have been offered as alternatives to colonoscopies.
+Someone is always offering new options and alternatives for just about everything.
+At-home screening tests for colon cancer have been offered as alternatives to colonoscopies.
 But can one really replace the other?
-At Carolina Digestive Health Associates, we feel it is important to educate our patients on the misconceptions and facts of colon cancer screening.
+At Carolina Digestive Health Associates, we feel it is important to educate our patients on the misconceptions and facts of at home colon cancer screenings.

 Colonoscopies–A Proven Method

-Just last month, the American Cancer Society (ACS) published new colon cancer screening guidelines, recommending that patients of average-risk begin screening at age 45.
+The American Cancer Society (ACS) published new colon cancer screening guidelines, recommending that patients of average-risk begin screening at age 45.
 Patients with inflammatory bowel disease (IBD) or those with personal or family history of colorectal cancers should be screened based on their individual risk factors.
-Finding precancerous polyps and removing them during a colonoscopy is the single best method to prevent colon cancer.
-Studies confirm that screenings save lives, including this recent study that shows a 61% reduction in risk of death due to colon cancer in patients receiving colonoscopies at the prescribed intervals.
+While a colonoscopy is not considered surgery, finding precancerous polyps and removing them during a colonoscopy is the single best method to prevent colon cancer.
+Studies confirm that screenings save lives, including this study that shows a 61% reduction in risk of death due to colon cancer in patients receiving colonoscopies at the prescribed intervals.
 Because of statistics like these, many public health officials advocate for colonoscopies over other forms of testing.

 In a study with almost 10,000 participants, Cologuard was compared with an immunochemical Fecal Occult Blood Test (FIT) and a colonoscopy as confirmation.
 The sensitivity for detecting colorectal cancer was 92.3% with Cologuard DNA testing and 73.8% with FIT.
 For precancerous polyps, the results were not as good.
 The sensitivity for detecting advanced precancerous lesions was 42.4% with DNA testing and 23.8% with FIT.
 Because of the test’s low sensitivity to precancerous lesions, it is recommended that the test is repeated every three years.
 In other words, repeated testing is recommended so when precancerous polyps become malignant, the test will catch it.
 The physicians at Carolina Digestive Health Associates prefer to find and remove polyps before they become cancerous.